-Registration is open now.
-Please use the button provided on this page, or send an email to firstname.lastname@example.org to request an invoice that can be paid via wire transfer, PayPal, money order or bank check.
+Registration is officially closed.
+If you still need to make a payment, please send an email to email@example.com to request an invoice that can be paid via wire transfer, PayPal, money order or bank check.

 Dr. Lisa Kitinoja, The Postharvest Education Foundation, USA

 Dr. I. Made Utama, Udayana University, Bali, Indonesia

 The Postharvest Education Foundation offers global postharvest e-learning programs, training materials and participatory workshops on appropriate postharvest technologies for participants in more than 15 developing countries.
 In association with Udayana University, we are launching a new program “Small-Scale Postharvest Horticultural Technologies Short Course/ Study Tour” in August 2014 to be offered for up to 45 participants in Bali, Indonesia.